Chandan9898Kumar/JavaScript_Question-RestApis/README.md

 3. Representations: Resources can have multiple representations, such as JSON, XML, HTML, or others.
 Clients can specify the desired representation using the HTTP “Accept” header.

 4. Stateless Communication: Each request made by the client to the server must include all required data.
 The client’s state in-between queries is not recorded by the server.
 This approach makes it easier to implement the server and improves scalability.

+### NOTE :
+To make sure that when our REST API app responds with JSON that clients interpret it as such, we should set Content-Type in the response header to "application/json" after the request is made.
+Many server-side app frameworks set the response header automatically.
+Some HTTP clients look at the Content-Type response header and parse the data according to that format.